3. SW4RM Protocol Specification¶

 3.1.
 Executive Summary¶

-The SW4RM protocol addresses the fundamental challenges of distributed agentic systems by providing a complete communication framework with the following core capabilities:
+The SW4RM protocol addresses the challenges of distributed agentic systems.
+The protocol provides the following capabilities:

-- Enterprise Security: Zero-trust architecture with mutual TLS and role-based access control
+- Security: The protocol implements zero-trust architecture with mutual TLS and role-based access control.

-- Production Observability: Complete distributed tracing, metrics, and audit logging
+- Observability: The protocol provides distributed tracing, metrics collection, and audit logging.

-- Horizontal Scalability: Linear scaling with no single points of failure
+- Horizontal Scalability: The protocol scales linearly with no single points of failure.

 3.2.
 Architectural Foundation and Design Principles¶